Mapped: Every country Trump has attacked or threatened in his tumultuous second term

 The US began attacking alleged “narco-terrorist boats” off the Caribbean coast of Venezuela in September 2025, which later expanded to the Pacific Ocean.

-The administration claiming it was taking action to stem the flow of drugs into the United States, with Trump accusing Venezuela’s then president of being a top-level member of a drug cartel, “Cartel de los Soles”.
+The administration claimed it was taking action to stem the flow of drugs into the United States, with Trump accusing Venezuela’s then president of being a top-level member of drug cartel, “Cartel de los Soles”.

 At least 123 people are reported to have been killed in the operations, which UN and legal experts criticised for being “extrajudicial killings”.